-Latin-American countries have the opportunity to play a leading role as a nearshore platform.
-To support this condition is essential to understand, develop and promote their value proposition and take advantage of the growing interest of multinational service providers to expand their global network to strategic locations.
+Latin-American countries have the opportunity to play an outstanding role as a nearshore platform.
+To support this condition it's essential to understand, develop and promote their value proposition and take advantage of the growing interest of multinational service providers to expand their global network to strategic locations.